castle-engine/castle-engine/tools/castle-editor/README.md

     * TCastleScene to load a 3D model,
     * TCastle2DScene to load a Spine JSON model,
     * TCastleImageControl to show a 2D image.
-    * This has some requirements (TCastleScene can only be inside a scene manager, TCastleImageControl only inside UI hierarchy).
+    * This has some requirements (TCastleScene can only be inside a TCastleRootTransform, TCastleImageControl only inside UI hierarchy).

 ### Distributed in a binary form too